 Community Ditch Trail (1.7 mile west of Hwy 93 and 1.9 mile east of Hwy 93) can be taken to the east through the Marshall Mesa area or to the west toward Doudy Draw.
 This trail is very popular with bicyclists and equestrians.

 An RTD bus passes very close to this trailhead.
 Learn about Taking the Bus to OSMP.

 This area is identified as being popular with people using wheelchairs.
 See the Accessible Trails Page for details.

 No picnic facilities.

-Bicycles are allowed on the Greenbelt Plateau and Community Ditch Trails.
+Bicycles are allowed on most trails in the area.
 Bicycles may be ridden only on those trails that are posted with the international bicycle symbol.
 Other bike trails on OSMP.

 Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
 Dogs are prohibited east of the Greenbelt Plateau Trail.
 Dogs must be on a hand-held leash on the High Plains Trail.
 Dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections, and check the Dog Regulations by Area page before your trip.
 On most other OSMP trails in this area, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.

 Allowed on most trails.
 Off-trail riding is discouraged to protect rare plants and wildlife habitat.
 Learn more about riding your horse on OSMP.